 The second Q-Switched technology this article discusses is the ruby laser.
 This laser uses a ruby crystal to produce a deep red-colored beam of light energy, emitting a 694 nm wavelength.
 Returning to our color wheel visualization, you will see that red is on the opposite side of blue and green, making it the most effective for these tattoo inks.

-The Astanza EternityTSR is the most powerful ruby laser available.
-With its 694 nm wavelength, it can be added to your practice to remove those tough teal tattoos that would typically be turned away without a ruby laser.
-The EternityTSR can be added as a bundle to your Q-Switched Nd:YAG laser to treat all tattoo colors.
+The Q-Plus Evo, with its 694 nm wavelength, it can be added to your practice to remove those tough teal tattoos that would typically be turned away without a ruby laser.

 Get Started with Astanza Laser